klekarkar/klekarkar.github.io/_pages/about.md

   - /about.html
 ---

-I’m a PhD researcher in the Water and Climate Research Group at Vrije Universiteit Brussel.
-I develop hydrological models of the unsaturated zone to quantify climate impacts on soil moisture and groundwater recharge, and to evaluate how nature-based solutions can mitigate drought risk.
+I am a PhD researcher in the Water and Climate Research Group at Vrije Universiteit Brussel.
+My work involves modelling subsurface hydrology to quantify climate impacts on soil moisture and groundwater recharge, and to evaluate how nature-based solutions can mitigate drought risk.
 I have a professional experience of 4 years in water projects which includes the development of strategies to improve climate resilience, design and construction of water supply infrastructure, and water harvesting and storage.

 # Start Here